-The deadline for 2014 field season logistics requests has now passed.
-Please contact PCSP directly for any information on our program.
-See below for our contact information.
+The deadline for 2019 Arctic logistics requests has now passed.
+Please contact the PCSP for information about our program.

-- coordination of charter air transportation to and from remote field camps throughout the Canadian Arctic
+- Charter air transportation to and from remote field camps throughout Canada’s North

-- field equipment and vehicles for loan (including communications equipment)
+- Field equipment for loan (including cold-weather clothing and communications equipment)

-- a communications network that links PCSP with the scientific teams in field camps dispersed throughout the Arctic
+- A communications network that links the PCSP with the research teams in field camps dispersed throughout the Arctic

 Polar Continental Shelf Program